chucksdaniel/chucksdaniel/README.md

 ## Welcome to my Playground :rocket:

 -  :sunny: I’m a Software Engineer and a Cloud DevOps Engineer
--  :smiley: Super excited about ETL, Data Warehousing, Databases, Cloud, Automation...
+-  :smiley: Super excited about RESTful APIs Development, Databases, CICD Pipeline, Cloud, Automation...
 -  👯 Feel free to reach out to collaborate on any of the above and anything Cloud!
 -  📫 Always available to chat!